-Whether you’re a parent, grandparent, or caretaker, we could all use a year where childcare is easier than the last one — and that gives our kids an opportunity to engage outside of the home in active and healthy (and safe!) fun.
+Whether you’re a parent, grandparent, or caretaker, we could all use a break while our kids are given an opportunity to engage in active and healthy fun.

 All year long at Life Time, we offer a variety of classes, programs, camps, and more that families can choose from for kids of all ages and interests — many of which are included in your Junior Membership.